jenswindmueller/automation-challenge-babbel/README.md

 The reason for using the Page Object model was:
 1. It allows easy access for maintaining and adding more test cases
 2. It makes it easy to write reusable code
-3. It makes the scripts more readable by navigating through the java classes
+3. It makes the scripts more readable by navigating through the files

-For Android testing I was going to use the same approach but as time went on I realised my goal was a bit over ambitious so I kept my tests in the step files instead of using Page Objects.
+For Android testing I was going to use the same approach but as time went on I realised that I needed to focus on finishing up so I kept my tests in the step files instead of using Page Objects.

-For locating elements in the DOM in Chrome I used an extension called ChroPath it helps creating and validating selectors.
+For locating elements in the DOM in Chrome I used an extension called ChroPath, it helps creating and validating selectors.

 For locating elements in the Android app I used Appium Inspector.